Suraj1409/DevSecOps/Jenkins/Jenkins Installation.md

     sudo systemctl enable jenkins

-## Open Firewall Port:

-Allow incoming traffic on port 8080 (default Jenkins port) through the firewall

-    sudo ufw allow 8080
+## Check EC2 Security Group Rules:

+Make sure that your EC2 instance's security group allows incoming traffic on port 8080.
+Go to the AWS Management Console, navigate to your EC2 instance, and check the associated security group's inbound rules.
+There should be a rule allowing incoming traffic on port 8080 from your IP range (or from anywhere, depending on your security policy).
+If not, add a rule accordingly.

 ## Access Jenkins Web UI:

 Open a web browser and navigate to http://your-instance-ip:8080.
 You should see the Jenkins setup wizard.
 Retrieve the initial admin password by running:

     sudo cat /var/lib/jenkins/secrets/initialAdminPassword